luanvuhlu/SpringTest/README.md

 ## Test cases list
 ### com.luanvv.springtest.services.AccountServiceTest
 #### testSaveMultiNoRollback
 A service maybe throw an exception.
-However, we will catch these exception to know did transaction is rollbacked.
+However, we will catch these exception to know Is transaction rollbacked.
 Service method like this
 ```
 public List<Account> saveMulti(List<Account> accounts) {